 Your support and contributions will enable us to continue our program, as it is free to all of the participants.
 Your generous donation is greatly appreciated.

-We usually meet the second Saturday of the month from 2-4.
+We usually meet the third Saturday of the month from 2-4.

-Occasionally, there is a scheduling conflict with the library.
+Occasionally, there is a scheduling conflict with the center.

 Please check with our "Meetings and Events" for exact meeting dates.